McKlaud76/TMX128K/README.md

 ### Use with TC2048

 The IF has been successfully tested with TC2048.
-In this case, RGB output does not works due to a different signal's alocations on the egde connector.
+In this case, RGB output does not works due to different signal's alocations on the egde connector.
 Also a simple modification to TC2048 internals is essential.
 The missing /BE signal at the TC2048 edge connector needs to be wiried with a short wire from SCLD chip direcly.
 Pad number 4 on the top side of the main board is not used in any ZX Spectrum machine and it is recommenced for /BE wiring.

 ### Photos